 Family is My Priority too, the Same as the First Lady

 Dedication to connecting with my loved ones is a decision I made long ago.
 I don’t take relationships for granted especially with my husband and my son.
 These are the people I share my home with, my whole life with.
 We established traditions I adhere to religiously.
 Dinner together every day is one of them.
 Waffles or pancakes with bacon and eggs on week-ends is another one.

 Do you have any family traditions, Melania?
 How do you maintain loving and open relationships with people who are the most important to you?

 These are just a few questions I’d love to ask Melania Trump.
-I wish I could have a cup of tea with her and talk about being a woman, creating a home, being a mom, living in a foreign country, becoming an American, or just plain little things like what makes us happy getting up in the morning no matter what life circumstances we find ourselves in or which role we have to perform.
+I wish I could have a cup of tea with her and talk.
+There are many things I’d love to ask the First Lady.
+What does it mean to her being a woman and a mom, creating a home, living in a foreign country, becoming an American?
+Or just plain little things like what makes us happy getting up in the morning no matter what life circumstances we find ourselves in or which role we have to perform.

 My dear reader, let me know in the comments below what you think about having a cup of tea with the First Lady?
 What makes you happy these days?

 As always, remember, life is a journey of joy.
 Embrace it!